 Infectious laughter is another challenging situation on stage, e.g. when wigs are about to come off during a waltz, or when in a freeze-frame scene giggles of undefined origin turn into laughing fits that can hardly be contained, usually at the end of the season when everyone is overtired.

-This may not be the greatest examples of the professionalism and serious commitment the majority of dancers bring to their jobs.
-But it shows that dancers are also just human beings, and moreover very young ones most of the times.
+This may not be the greatest example of the professionalism and serious commitment the majority of dancers bring to their jobs.
+But it shows that dancers are also just human beings, and moreover very young ones most of the time.